JuTonic/grades-updater/README.md

 # grades-updater

 This repository serves as a reference for anyone looking to develop their own HSE LMS parser.
+It is not meant to be a 'plug and play' solution.

+## What it does

+1. Aquires auth token for HSE LMS using the username and password you provided inside `.env` file.
+2. Goes to the course page and parses the HTML table with student grades.
+3. Inserts it to the google sheets using the token.json.

+## Tech Stack

+The script uses [selenium](https://www.selenium.dev/) inside docker to simulate a browser session (needed to aquire the auth token) and download the course page, [beautifulsoup4](https://pypi.org/project/beautifulsoup4/) for parsing content of an HTML page and [gspread](https://docs.gspread.org/en/latest/) to interact with google sheets.

-## How it used
+## How it was used

 Put your hse username and password inside `.env` file:
 ```bash